ritual-net/infernet-node/README.md

 ### Locally via Docker (GPU-enabled)

 The GPU-enabled version of the image comes pre-installed with the [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit?ref=blog.kobus.me).
-Using this image on your GPU-enabled machine enabled the node to interact with the attached accelerators for diagnostic and purposes, such as heartbeat checks and utilization reports.
+Using this image on your GPU-enabled machine enables the node to interact with the attached accelerators for diagnostic and purposes, such as heartbeat checks and utilization reports.

 ```bash
 # Set tag